mu-ni/memo/bq/14principles.md

 - Tell me about a time when you went way beyond the scope of the project and delivered.
-  Not limited by customers' requirements, sometimes customers are not clear what they want Sometimes the process is complex, but they are already used to this process We will give them one more choice and let them know there is another process which is more simple and clear try to think from the customers' point of view, and dig into their requirements Not just, by boss ask me do with it, But, it is really useful so I would like to use it
+  Not limited by customers' requirements, sometimes customers are not clear what they want Sometimes the progress is complex, but they are already used to this progress We will give them one more choice and let them know there is another progress which is more simple and clear try to think from the customers' point of view, and dig into their requirements Not just, my boss ask me to use it, But, it is really useful so I would like to use it

 9. Bias for Action（速度至关重要，决定和行动有时可逆，做好风险评估）
 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.
-- Describe how you would handle a busy situation where three people are waiting for help from you. list the priority, calcutate risk in advance, try to minimize the risk If someone is waiting for me, I'll do it first, try not to block others work
+- Describe how you would handle a busy situation where three people are waiting for help from you. list the priority, calcutate risk in advance, try to minimize the risk If someone is waiting for me, I'll do it first, try not to block others work IM chat group, help each other

-- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. write to my todo list don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem if time limited, try the simplest workable solution first, modify the origin code as less as possible maybe not perfect, should keep iterating and make it more complete impossible to develop a perfect product at the beginning
+- Describe a time when you saw some problem and took the initiative to correct it rather than waiting for someone else to do it. don't think just start doing by myslef is a good choice, maybe it is by design should discuss first, if really necessary and I’d like to fix this problem QPS is hight, fix code not thread safe, add locks

 - Tell me about a time you needed to get information from someone who wasn’t very responsive.
-What did you do? prepare enough by myself before, do not ask stupid questions don't just wait for his response, schedule a concentrated time, half an hour, for asking questions
+What did you do?
+  Maybe he is busy in sth, do not disturb his progress prepare enough by myself before, do not ask stupid questions don't just wait for his response, book a short time of him, 10mins, for asking questions

 10. Frugality（争取事半功倍）